FreeRADIUS/freeradius-server/README.rst

 ---------------

 To install the server, please see the INSTALL file in this directory.
+In general, we recommend using a pre-packaged installation for your operating system.

 3. DEBUGGING THE SERVER
 -----------------------

+RADIUS systems can be complicated to configure.
+Unlike a simple "query-response" protocol such as DNS, RADIUS systems need to juggle large amounts of information.
+There may be dozens of attributes in the request.
+Processing the request may involve querying any or all of LDAP, SQL, flat files, external scripts, etc.

+There is no easy solution to creating a working RADIUS configuration.
-Run the server in debugging mode, (``radiusd -X``) and READ the output.
+The only method that works is to run the server in debugging mode, (``radiusd -X``) and READ the output.
 We cannot emphasize this point strongly enough.
 The vast majority of problems can be solved by carefully reading the debugging output, which includes WARNINGs about common issues, and suggestions for how they may be fixed.

 Read the FAQ.
 Many questions are answered there.
 See the Wiki

 http://wiki.freeradius.org

 Read the configuration files.
 Many parts of the server have NO documentation, other than comments in the configuration file.
+That being said, there are dozens of examples in the configuration files.
+The configuration items are extensively commented, with all of their behavior documented.

 Search the mailing lists.
+Many questions come up repeatedly, and are answered there.
 There is a Google link on the bottom of the page:

 http://www.freeradius.org/list/users.html